pypa/virtualenv/.github/THREAT_MODEL.md

 T3, T5 and T6 cover compromised dependencies and embedded wheels, and S2 covers registry typosquatting.
 Tools that install virtualenv unpinned take each new release on the day PyPI publishes it.
-We cannot slow that down for them, so we keep releases verifiable with attestations, a reproducible sdist, SBOMs and [published advisories][advisories].
+We cannot slow that down for them, so we keep releases verifiable with attestations, an sdist and wheel that [rebuild byte for byte][ra-repro], SBOMs and [published advisories][advisories].
 The [CRA section][security-cra] of SECURITY.md points integrators to the same material, and the project reports its practices through [OpenSSF Scorecard][scorecard-virtualenv] and the [OpenSSF Best Practices badge][bestpractices-virtualenv].

 ## Accepted risks